SystemRDL/PeakRDL-ipxact/README.md

 ```

 ## Importer Usage
-Importing an IP_XACT file will load the register description into the SystemRDL
+When an IP-XACT file is imported, the register description is loaded into the
-register model as if it was an `addrmap` component declaration.
+SystemRDL register model as if it was an `addrmap` component declaration.
-Once imported, the IP-XACT contents can be used as-is, or referenced from another
+Once imported, the IP-XACT contents can be used as-is, or referenced from
-RDL file.
+another RDL file.

 Import can occur at any point alongside normal RDL file compilation.